 “A View From The Cloud” is an international program of art exhibitions and conversations inspired by astronauts’ stories about their transformative experiences of witnessing from space the unbounded interconnectedness of everything on earth.
 From this perspective, the program examines how art and technology sharpen how we see the world and create solutions to help achieve humanitarian objectives and the United Nations Sustainable Development Goals.

-The program brings together artists, neuroscientists, astronauts, AI, global finance and environmental experts, educators, UN leadership and the public, and the ideas of visionaries such as Buckminster Fuller and Dag Hammarskjold.
+The program brings together artists, neuroscientists, astronauts, AI, global finance and environmental experts, educators, UN leadership and the public, in the spirit of visionaries such as Buckminster Fuller and Dag Hammarskjold.
 Programs have taken place in New York at Dag Hammarskjold Plaza – “the Gateway to the United Nations”, and the United Nations Church Center, and at locations in Helsinki, Kvinesdal, and Miami.

 “A View From The Cloud” benefits from the unique vantage points of co-producers, Streaming Museum, a producer and presenter of arts programming internationally since 2008, and World Council of Peoples for the United Nations, an organization founded in the aftermath of World War II to support the aims of the United Nations and generations of global thinkers.

 Dag Hammarskjold Plaza,”the Gateway to the United Nations”

 Hundreds of people gathered at Dag Hammarskjold Plaza – “the Gateway to the United Nations” on September 14, 2015 for the opening of “A View From The Cloud”.
 Special Guest speakers were United Nations Assistant Secretary General on Climate Change, Janos Pasztor, Astronaut Ron Garan, Planetary Collective Director Guy Reid and Cinematographer Christoph Ferstad who also presented a screening of their film “Planetary”.
 Artwork by international artists was exhibited.
 Artists who attended: Maxi Cohen, Michael Najjar, Aparna Rao, Edwina Sandys, John F. Simon, Jr., Marty St. James, Ragin Wenk-Wolff, and Marina Zurkow.
 “Counting One to Four: Nature Morte” by Debbie Symons, traveled to COP21 Paris and Federation Square Melbourne.
 Watch it here

 Janos Pasztor: “Building support for the new Global Goals and for a climate agreement are